toerndev/svelte-ts-eslint-tailwind/README.md

 - `rollup.config.js`: In the `sveltePreprocess()` args, add `{ postcss: true }`.
 Using `true` instead of an inline config makes it load an external config file.
 - `npm i -D postcss-load-config` in order to support the above config loading.
 If Rollup keeps saying that this isn't installed, check the PostCSS config for errors! :-)
 - `npx tailwindcss init` and set `purge.content` paths in `tailwind.config.js`.
-- Tailwind CSS looks at `NODE_ENV` to control PurgeCSS, but this setup uses `!process.env.ROLLUP_WATCH`.
-So either:
+- Rollup setups use `!process.env.ROLLUP_WATCH` but Tailwind normally looks as `NODE_ENV` to control PurgeCSS.
+Do one of:
   - pass `--environment NODE_ENV:production` from the build script
   - set `purge.enabled` to `!process.env.ROLLUP_WATCH` (same as the Rollup and PostCSS configs).
 - Wrap the `@tailwind base;` stuff in a Svelte component with `<style global lang="postcss">` and import in `App.svelte`.
 If using `postcss-import` change the syntax to `@import 'tailwindcss/base'`.